Do the Math, Don’t Rule Out Cards with Big Annual Fees

 The Chase Sapphire Reserve card comes with a Priority Pass membership that gets you into more than 1,000 lounges across the globe and a number of airport restaurants.
-The American Express Platinum card goes even farther: You get Priority Pass access, entry into Delta SkyClubs and can even use the 10 Centurion Lounges worldwide.
+The American Express Platinum card goes even farther: You get Priority Pass access, entry into Delta SkyClubs and can even use Centurion Lounges worldwide.

 Only you can decide how much lounge access is worth to you based on your travel habits.
 At this point, it’s fair to say that once expensive-looking card may have paid for itself.
 And that’s before you’ve earned a single point for travel!

 The combination of a big upfront points bonus and the ability to rack up more is formidable.
 And It’s something you generally won’t find with a more inexpensive or free card.

 The Chase Sapphire Reserve comes with a 50,000 point bonus after spending $4,000 in three months.
 And because it’s Chase’s top card, those points are worth 1.5 cents each – not just 1 cent – when redeeming travel through the Chase Ultimate Rewards portal.
 That means you get $750 towards travel.
 Smart use of Chase’s airline transfer partners could unlock even more free travel.

 It can get even bigger with the American Express Platinum card.
 The standard bonus is 60,000 American Express Membership Rewards points after spending $5,000 in three months.
 But you might be eligible for a whopping 100,000-point bonus via CardMatch.
 It’s one of the biggest bonuses you’ll find in the world of points and miles.